-Theory of Knowledge (TOK) A-E Extended Essay (EE) A-E See matrix below for how TOK and EE grades of A-E contribute to 3 additional points toward the IB Diploma total score.
+Theory of Knowledge (TOK) A-E Extended Essay (EE) A-E

+See the matrix on the following page to see how TOK and EE grades of A-E contribute to 3 additional points toward the IB Diploma total score.

-Creativity-Action-Service (CAS) - CAS is pass/fail; CAS requirements are either met or not met.
+Creativity-Action-Service (CAS) - CAS is pass/fail

+CAS requirements are either met or not met.